 For Beginners

 ScultpGL - If you’re unsure if the world of 3D sculpting (think working with digital clay) is suitable for your needs, browser based SculptGL, opens a new window is a great option for beginners looking to experiment because it doesn’t require a signup or download.
 Its limited features makes it simple to work with, but it will be difficult to create complex models with limited options. i.materialize has an overview what SculptGL is good for and its limitations.
 You will need a fast and stable internet connection for best results.
-Tutorials might be harder to come by than paid software, but you can start with Cushy Blanket's SculptGL Tutorials playlist or Sculpteo's text based tutorial with screenshots.
+Tutorials might be harder to come by than paid software, but you can start with Cushy Blanket's SculptGL Tutorials playlist or Sculpteo's text based tutorials with screenshots.

 For Intermediate Users